OceanDataTools/openrvdas/README.md

 # OpenRVDAS

-## Synopsis
+## Overview

+Open Research Vessel Data Acquisition System (OpenRVDAS) is a software framework used for building custom data acquisition systems (DAS).
+OpenRVDAS target audiences are oceanographic research vessels operators and other operators of other science- related platforms that have the need to record streaming data.
-This project is a set of Python scripts implementing a data acquisition system (DAS) for research vessels and other scientific installations.
-It allows for reading data records (from serial ports and network-aware sensors), processing those data records and streaming the original records or a modified version of the orignial record to a destination (file, network port, database, etc).
+OpenRVDAS is capable of reading data records from serial ports and network-aware sensors, optionally modifying those data records and streaming either the original or modified version of the data stream to a destination such as afile, network port, database, etc.

-The code is designed to be modular and extensible, relying on simple composition of Readers, Transforms and Writers to achieve the needed functionality.
-Individual modules can be composed using a few lines of Python, e.g.
+OpenRVDAS is designed to be modular and extensible, relying on simple composition of Readers, Transforms and Writers to achieve the needed datalogging functionality.

+## Motivation

+The primary purpose of an oceanographic research vessel is to gather data from sensors.
+Oceanographic research vessels carry a combination of oceanographic, meteorological and other specialized sensors.
+Some of the more complex sensors (i.e. ADCP, Multibeam, imaging systems) include specialized DAS systems tailored to that particlular sensor system.
+The rest of the more simplistic sensors will stream data values over a network port or serial connection.

+At present there are limited options for oceanographic research vessel operators requiring a tool to record data from simplistic streaming sensors.
+This task is commonly referred to as underway data logging.
+Most research vessel operators rely on closed-source, solutions (i.e. SCS, WinFrog) or on dated datalogging systems (i.e. dsLog, LDS) for underway data logging.
+Both options provide limited support mechanisms, thus bugs are slow to be resolved and feature requests are slow to be implemented.

+OpenRVDAS hopes to provide an alternative underway data logging solution that is defined, developed and maintained by the global oceanographic research community.

+OpenRVDAS recognizes that each ship is different, that each ship has a unique set of sensors and that each ship has a unique way of operating.
+With this understanding, OpenRVDAS does not try provide a turn-key, one- size-fits-all solution but instead provides research vessel operators with a modular and extendable toolset for developing and deploying a custom underway datalogging solution tailored to the vessel's individual needs.

+DISCLAIMER: THIS CODE IS EXPERIMENTAL AND STILL IN THE *VERY* EARLY STAGES OF DEVELOPMENT.
+IT SHOULD UNDER NO CIRCUMSTANCES BE RELIED ON, ESPECIALLY NOT IN ANY APPLICATION WHERE ITS FAILURE COULD RESULT IN INJURY, LOSS OF LIFE, PROPERTY, SANITY OR CREDIBILITY AMONG YOUR PEERS WHO WILL TELL YOU THAT YOU REALLY SHOULD HAVE KNOWN BETTER.

+## Defining a custom logger

+### Writing a custom logging script
+Individual logging modules can be composed using a few lines of Python, e.g.

 ```
     reader = SerialReader(port='/dev/ttyr15', baudrate=9600)
     timestamp_transform = TimestampTransform()